Divorce Attorneys in Atlanta

-- High-intensity Child Custody Disputes: When dealing with a child custody dispute it is imperative that you have experienced counsel with the skills needed to properly navigate the Georgia divorce legal process in your favor.
+- High-intensity Child Custody Disputes: When dealing with a child custody dispute it is imperative that you have experienced counsel with the skills needed to properly navigate the Atlanta divorce legal process in your favor.
 Mr. DiNatale has successfully represented numerous clients in sensitive child custody disputes achieve favorable outcomes.

 - High Net Worth Division Strategies: Attorney DiNatale is well versed in helping clients achieve positive outcomes in cases involving the division of high-asset marital estates.
 Understanding your rights and obligations regarding asset division is crucial for a successful resolution.
-Mr. Cleghorn works with clients to create a strategic solution that will help achieve your desired results.
+Mr. DiNatale works with clients to create a strategic solution that will help achieve your desired results.

 The Difference A Skilled Divorce Attorney in Atlanta Can Make

 Getting a divorce can mark a time of tension and strain in your life; having skilled counsel by your side will make it much easier.
 The lawyers at Kitchens New Cleghorn, LLC offer caring, sensitive, professional legal representation and have experience handling all aspects of divorce and divorce-related legal issues.
 With our experienced attorneys located right in the heart of Buckhead, you can feel confident knowing you will be well-represented in all aspects of your case, including:

 Contested Divorces: Refers to a split in which spouses cannot agree on how end the marriage.
 Such details include alimony, child custody, division of marital property, and more.
 Sometimes contested divorces go to trial, but more often they are settled out of court through negotiation.
 Our lawyers will help you weigh your options and make ending your marriage as stress-free as possible.

 Child Custody: Determining where your children will live following the end of a marriage is among the most sensitive and contentious issues.
 Our Atlanta family law attorneys recognize the importance of maintaining strong family bonds, and know there is likely nothing more important to you than your children.
 We will work hard to ensure you are well-represented throughout your divorce and help you get the child custody agreement that you deserve.